joelsieber/agile-group-1/Sprint 1/README.md

 Summary of Conversation:

-Joel -
+Joel - Has started working on connnecting HTML with Java, progress made and solutions have been found, however not yet debugged.
+Will continue working on a solution to be completed ASAP ready for intergration with Java classes.

-jodie - soted procedures called parse
+jodie - soted procedures called using Java - Having trouble parsing the data recieved from the database - will continue working on connnecting the java with SQL

-Michael - Problems working on the database working with
+Michael - Map implementation with database input data, problems occured with the database working with the map, because of the large dataset.
+Will continue working on and testing the functionality

-distance function working, working on merging together
+Benjamin - Distance function working, currently working on merging the Java class together ready for intergration.

+Tony - Completed a template for displaying the data on the website in the right format, problems occured with lack of experience using bootstrap and javascript, although they are all fixed now.
+To continue with priority work, helping Joel connect the HTML and java

+Plan of action to merge all parts of the project so far:

+Jodie and Ben, combine all Java classes into 1 that can be called by the HTML submit request

+Tony and Joel, debug method of connecting HTML and Java classes

+Michael, complete template for linking the pinned locations to the search results